 Florida is the 4th fastest-growing solar state with 11 gigawatts (GW) expected to be installed over the next 5 years.
 As a leader in solar power usage, Florida ranks third in the nation with nearly 100,000 installations to date.
 When you’re dubbed the sunshine state, it’s only right to take full advantage of the rays!

 Great federal incentives are available for anyone considering a switch to solar power, such as the federal solar investment tax credit, but you can also take advantage of many state-level rebates and exemptions.
-Keep reading to learn how you can save money in Florida with a solar photovoltaic (PV) system, including panels from Freedom Solar.
+Keep reading to learn how you can save money in Florida with a solar photovoltaic (PV) system, including panels from solar power installers Freedom Solar.

 Florida Solar Incentives